-When it comes to friendship in general, if someone is close to you, you’re likely to regard them as special.
-A special friendship might be special for a variety of reasons.
-For example, if someone is a life-long friend or someone you’ve known for a very long time, it’s likely that your friendship is incredibly special and sacred to you.
-Another thing that makes for a special friendship is the sense that someone just gets you.
-Sometimes, you meet a person, and you experience a deep level of understanding for one another.
 Many of us have felt misunderstood in the past, so when we meet someone who sincerely understands us, it makes for a remarkable friendship.
 Friendships don’t form overnight.
-Building a friendship takes time, so you might not even realize it the first time you meet a new best friend.
-Over time, you’ll get to know each other better and will develop a close bond that’s referred to as a special friendship.
+Building a friendship takes time, and you might not even realize it the first time you meet a new best friend.
+Over time, you’ll get to know each other and develop a bond that’s referred to as a special friendship.

 How can you tell a fake friend?

-One characteristic of friendship that can help you determine if a friendship is real is how you feel around that person.
 If someone is a fake friend, you likely won’t feel great after spending time with them.
 Friendship in general should lift you up.
 The nature of friendship is that it’s a positive relationship between two or more people.
-You should feel better after you see your friends; not worse.
+You should feel better after you see your friends, not worse.
 If you find yourself feeling bad about yourself every time you’re around someone, ask yourself why.
-A fake friend might criticize you, whether that’s to your face or behind your back.
-They might manipulate you, cross your boundaries, share personal information without regard for your feelings, or use you by reaching out to you only when they need something.
-A fake friend may deny the truth of their behavior, so go with your gut, and spend time around people who display genuine care for you.
+A fake friend might manipulate you, cross your boundaries, share personal information without regard for your feelings, or use you.
 The idea that friendship means staying silent or allowing yourself to get bullied is false.
-If someone leads you to believe the idea that friendship requires you to put yourself in a situation that affects your physical or emotional health negatively, they’re a fake friend.
+If someone affects your physical or emotional health negatively, they’re a fake friend.

 When should you end a friendship?